jliang117/redditRecommends/README.md

 This also needs exploration, but the idea is that a top-level comment will have one, if not more referrals mentioned.
 These referrals would then get tagged and extracted where frequency and sentiment can then also be calculated?

+**Potential outputs**

+Give me the wisdom of the crowd - I want top lists, a way to dig deeper into the real context behind those lists, an indicator on sentiment for a few items.

+Need to have:

+*Mentions*

+*Most positive aggregated sentiment - AKA best rated*

+*Hot - recency + sentiment)

+*More to come...*